Booking.com: best prices

-As well as these popular activities there are several other sights of interest on the island, such as the Underwater Archaeological Museum of Favignana.
-The museum is located in the cottage of the Florio and organized with panels and captions, graphics and reconstructions that enable the public to follow the history of the Aegadian Islands in videos.
+There is also the Underwater Archaeological Museum of Favignana.
+This museum is located in the cottage of the Florio and organized with panels and captions, graphics and reconstructions that enable the public to follow the history of the Aegadian Islands in videos.
 See also Favignana history and etymology.

 A particularly interesting part of the museum is dedicated to local finds such as lead and lytic anchors, and Greek-Italic amphorae from the Hellenistic and late Punic-Roman age.

 Around Favignana it was historically the tufa (a local soft rock) that provided the local industry, both in Roman times and then from the 17th century on, since when it has been much used as building material.
 Hence you will also see several ancient quarries on Favignana.

 Because of this local geology there are numerous tufa caves here, such as the coastal caves of Saint Nicola, which are now a tourist attraction.
 Other coastal caves in south-east Favignana include the Grotta Perciata and Cala Azzurra, each of considerable beauty.

-There is a fort on Mount Saint Catherine, the hill that dominates the view of the island as you approach, from where you can enjoy a panoramic view of the countryside, the port and the tufa caves.
+Favignana island also has a fort on Mount Saint Catherine, the hill that dominates the view of the island as you approach and from where you can enjoy a panoramic view of the countryside, the port and the tufa caves.
 A part of the fort dates from the Phoenician era, as well as parts of Roman origin and some mosaics of Roman imperial origin near the Cave of St. Nicholas.
+The castle is abandoned but it is worth the climb for the views.
+It takes about 45 minutes to walk to the top.

 A boat trip around the coast of Favignana allows you to explore the sea caves, and the beaches (of both sand and rock).
 For those who love diving there are also many schools equipped for sport diving on the island of Favignana.